okta/okta-signin-widget/README.md

 ### Registration

-> **:warning: Beta feature:** The registration feature is currently a [Beta feature](https://developer.okta.com/docs/api/getting_started/releases-at-okta#beta).
-This widget functionality won't work unless your Okta organization is part of the Beta program.
-For help, contact support@okta.com.

 To add registration into your application, configure your Okta admin settings to allow users to self register into your app.
 Then, set `features.registration` in the widget.
 You can add additional configs under the registration key on the [`OktaSignIn`](#new-oktasigninconfig) object.

 ```javascript